tytydraco/yessleep/out/The_sixth_night.md

 Earlier today, I remembered that my brother left me a letter with the painting ?
 How I could forget that ?

 In his letter, he explained where he got the painting and why he bought it.
-My brother is a connoisseur of mysterious objects, so when he learnt the existence of a cursed painting to sell to auction, he did everything to get it.
-According to the seller, this very old painting brings luck and fortune to anyone who posses it for at least six nights.
+My brother is a connoisseur of mysterious objects, so when he learned the existence of a cursed painting to be sold at auction, he did everything to get it.
+According to the seller, this very old painting brings luck and fortune to anyone who owns it for at least six nights.
 So, to get all of that, you have to live with it for six nights.
 My brother never really believed it, but couldn’t resist adding it to his collection.

 In his letter, he talks about the reason of his suicide.
 I was in shock, he preferred to end his life rather than spending one more night with the painting.
 I don’t understand, he could have just thrown it away, destroyed it or burnt it.
 Instead of that, he sent it to me to spare Marie and he was counting on me to find a solution.